openaire/openaire-catalogue-docs/docs/downloads/subgraphs.md

 It contains metadata records of research products (research literature, data, software, other types of research products) with funding information available in the OpenAIRE Graph.
 Records are grouped by funder in a dedicated archive file.
 Each tar archive contains gzip files, each with one json record per line.
 The model of this dump differs from the one of the whole graph.
-Please refer [here](#alternative-sub-graph-data-model) for the data model of this dump.
+Please refer [here](#alternative-sub-graph-data-model) for details on the data model of this dump.

 ## The dump of delta projects